 The mistake a lot of newbie’s make in their journey is reading everything possible about prep and peak week, and then trying to implement EVERYTHING they read.
 That’s a total recipe for a complete disaster.
 What works for one person may not work so well for the next.

-To prevent you from making some costly last minute mistakes which can cause you to hold water the day of your contest, I’m going to share with you a few tips, tricks, tactics, and secrets to pull you in hard and tight for your big day.
+Peaking is about being your absolute best for a short amount of time on contest day.
+To prevent you from making some costly last minute mistakes which can cause you to hold water the day of your contest, I’m going to share with you a few peak week tips to pull you in hard and tight for your big day.

-All too often figure athletes will do cardio right up to the day of their show.
+All too often competitors will do cardio right up to the day of their show.
 This is a 100% absolute no-no!
 Cardio is very taxing to the body.
 Any trauma to the body can cause water retention.
 Also, cardio right up to your show will deplete your energy, the time you will need it the most.
+Over at Probodybuilding.com, Justin Edwards asks Eric Broser, “Is there ever a reason for a competitor to do cardio up to the day of the show?
+With proper planning this should never be necessary”

 Light walking is fine, but if you continue with high-intensity weight training and high-impact cardio sessions all through the final week it will totally flatten your muscles and make you hold water under you skin.